How to Fix: BitLocker Recovery Key Requested After Windows Update – Full Guide for Beginners

 • Pause protection before hardware/firmware changes.

-Open an elevated Terminal (Admin) and run: manage-bde -protectors -disable C: Perform the change (BIOS/UEFI update, RAM/SSD swap), then: manage-bde -protectors -enable C:
+Open Terminal (Admin): manage-bde -protectors -disable C: Perform the change (BIOS/UEFI update, RAM/SSD swap), then: manage-bde -protectors -enable C: PowerShell alternative: Suspend-BitLocker -MountPoint "C:" -RebootCount 1 Resume-BitLocker -MountPoint "C:"

-• Keep multiple copies of your recovery key (Microsoft account + USB + printed copy).
+• Keep multiple copies of your recovery key (account + USB + print).

 • Back up important data before big Windows updates.